 LPN Transition to a Registered Nurse – What Do I Need to Know?

 We've covered what it’s like working as an LPN already however, many LPN to RN students pursue advancing their education for more job opportunities, more money, and to take better care of patients.
 More job opportunities.
-With hospitals across the country moving away from hiring LPNs due to their limited Scope of Practice compared to a RN, many LPNS are finding themselves becoming more and more limited to the types of facilities in which they are able to work.
-The most commonly obtained jobs for LPNs are in long term care facilities (LTACs), skilled nursing facilities (SNFs), hospice, and home health.
-Working in this capacity can be very rewarding and the joy a LPN can bring to the life of a patient is often the reward for all the tedious hard work involved.
+With hospitals across the country moving away from hiring LPNs due to their limited Scope of Practice compared to an RN, many LPNS are finding themselves becoming more and more limited to the types of facilities in which they are able to work.
+The most commonly obtained jobs for LPNs are in long-term care facilities (LTACs), skilled nursing facilities (SNFs), hospice, and home health.
+Working in this capacity can be very rewarding and the joy an LPN can bring to the life of a patient is often the reward for all the tedious hard work involved.
 However, over time, many LPNs grow weary of the monotony, lack of help, and commonly desolate nature of this patient population.

-Upon graduating a LPN to RN program, RNs in these facilities often hold a supervisory role.
+Upon graduating an LPN to RN program, RNs in these facilities often hold a supervisory role.
 The day usually consists of monitoring the LPN and nurses aids, ensuring the patients are well cared for, hanging IV medications, changing central line dressings or maintaining ports, and ensuring staffing is adequate.
 Some facilities have RNs maintaining care plans and auditing charts.
-Like a LPN, RNs are employed in facilities such as the LTAC, SNF, hospice, and home health, however, RNs can also choose to work for many other types of facilities with different types of patient populations.
+Like LPNs, RNs are employed in facilities such as the LTAC, SNF, hospice, and home health, however, RNs can also choose to work for many other types of facilities with different types of patient populations.
 Generally, obtaining the RN removes the limitations LPNs experience with job opportunities.

-Hospitals are the most commonly sought after facilities for RNs.
+Hospitals are the most commonly sought-after facilities for RNs.
 Most have new graduate (new grad) RN training programs available for those who wish to work in the intensive care unit, emergency room, labor and delivery, medical surgical, orthopedic, operating room, postpartum, rehabilitation, substance abuse, oncology, bariatric, and for literally just about any department, as RNs are widely utilized throughout hospitals.
-Other capacities include being self employed as a legal nurse consultant or administering Botox injections (after certification), working for outpatient surgical centers, doctors offices, organ procurement organizations, as a clinical instructor or travel nurse, and many more.
+Other capacities include being self employed as a legal nurse consultant or administering Botox injections (after certification), working for outpatient surgical centers, doctors' offices, organ procurement organizations, as a clinical instructor or travel nurse, and many more.
 Opportunities are abundant for the RN educated nurse.